Open-Research-Program/HCOE/README.md

 Discussions posts can be anything!
 They can be research related or non research related.
 Have fun with them and support eachothers with likes and comments!

 ## Scholar Values:
-- Form a community and bond with similar-minded individuals.
+Form a community and bond with similar-minded individuals with
 - Respect
 - Integrity
 - Kindness
+- Support for each other
+- Courage

 Desire to improve quality of research skills and understanding, including but not limited to
 - Improve analytical skills \newline